Canardoux/flutter_sound/README.md

 - The App playback can be controled from the device lock screen or from an Apple watch
 - Handle playback stream from native (To sync exact time with bridging). [*Not sure to understand what it means!*]

+## Flutter Sound branches

+We actually maintain two branches for Flutter Sound :

+- The V4 branch (the version ^4.0.0)
+- The master branch (actually the version ^5.0.0)

+We do not expect that everybody will switch today from 4.x.x to 5.x.x.

+V4 is our stable branch, and will be maintained as long as everybody will not have switch to V5 : in other words V4 is our LTS version (Long Time Support).

+To the side of those two versions, we are working on an experimental branch.
+This branch is not to be used in production.
+This branch is even not a BETA branch.
+But we will love you if you try it and tell us some feedback.
+And even more if you contribute actively to its developement.

 ## Migration Guides

 - To migrate [to 4.x.x from 3.x.x](doc/migration_4.x.x.md#migration-from-3xx-to-4xx) you must do some minor changes in your configurations files.